storyblok/storyblok-js-client/README.md

 This client is a thin wrapper for the Storyblok API's to use in Node.js and the browser.

+The version 2 uses corejs 3.
+If you are looking for the version that uses corejs 2 please use [version 1.x.x](https://github.com/storyblok/storyblok-js-client/tree/v1).

 ## Install

 ```